 Marie Earle

+Madame Bernard (née Marie Bastable) was actually born Janet Juanita Bastable [c.1852-1923] in Kanturk, Cork, Ireland.
+Her mother’s first name was Margaretta which suggests a Spanish ancestry on her side of the family and this may be why her daughter preferred Juanita over Jane.
 In 1874, Juanita moved from Ireland to France where, unmarried, she gave birth to a daughter – also named Juanita [1875-1937].
 In 1877, in an attempt to give herself and her daughter a degree of legitimacy, the older Juanita was convicted for attempting to insert a false entry into the Le Havre marriage register for a union between herself and a Comte de Bernard (Le Figaro, 26 April 1877, No. 116, p.
 2).
 Despite failing to have this ‘marriage’ recorded, Juanita clung to the Bernard surname, occasionally calling herself the Comtesse de Bernard, and referred to her daughter as Juanita de Bernard rather than Juanita Bastable.
-Further name changes were to follow.
+Further name changes followed.

-In 1881, mother and daughter were to be found in Cookham, Berkshire, England where Juanita, the mother, married Captain Robert Leslie Campbell [1843-1912] and became Mrs. Juanita Campbell.
-In 1892, the marriage ended in divorce with Juanita cited as having an adulterous relationship with one Joseph Ebbsmith [1849-1899].
+In 1881, mother and daughter were to be found in Cookham, Berkshire, England where the older Juanita married Captain Robert Leslie Campbell [1843-1912] and became Mrs. Juanita Campbell.
+In 1892, the marriage ended in divorce with Juanita cited as having an adulterous relationship with Joseph Ebbsmith [1849-1899].
 Three years later, in 1895, her daughter married the same Joseph Ebbsmith, a man more than twice her age, thereby becoming Juanita Ebbsmith.
 The marriage was short lived as Ebbsmith died in Spain a few years later.

 Some records of the period list the two women as M. Earle and N. Earle.
 The M is probably for Marie (the mother), the name selected to suggest that she had come from Europe.
 The N may be for Nita (short for Juanita) the daughter.
 This was short lived and the pair soon became Mrs. Marie Earle and Miss Marie Earle.